Ring Guides

 What karat gold should an engagement ring be?

 There’s no strict rule about the karat of gold an engagement ring should be, but most engagement rings are crafted in 10K to 18K gold.
 For those seeking the best balance of beauty, durability and luxury, 18K gold is often the ideal choice.
-With 75% gold content, 18K offers a warm, rich colour that enhances the ring’s elegance while maintaining the strength needed for daily wear.
-Its higher gold purity means it’s less likely to tarnish compared to lower-karat options and it carries a more premium feel.

-While 10K and 14K gold are durable and cost-effective, they contain higher alloy content, making them harder and more resistant to scratching but with a paler colour.
+While 10K and 14K gold are durable and cost-effective, they contain higher alloy content, making them harder and more resistant to scratching, but with a paler colour.
 In contrast, 18K’s closer-to-pure composition strikes the right balance of durability and visual appeal, making it an ideal choice for a ring that symbolises lasting commitment and beauty.

 Gold Colour